DAY 14: Repetition is the Language of the Brain

 TAKEAWAY: Its uncomfortable to start in on any new experience/task/or skill but the brain is always paying attention and will adapt to the new skill very quickly.

-Day 1 Motion Task: For today’s action task we’re going to work on re-wiring your brain in a few short minutes.
-The task is pretty simple just take a pen into your non-dominant hand and write your name five times on a piece of paper.
+Day 14 Movement Task: For today’s action task we’re going to work on re-wiring your brain in a few short minutes.
+The task is pretty simple just open and close a door with your non-dominant hand five times.
 After this task is complete it is interesting to visualize that your brain has literally changed after trying this new activity and if you kept doing it over time the synapses would keep firing and eventually you would learn to write with your non-dominant hand.

 #1) Ted Talk: Addiction and Trust